Mindfulness

 For direct practice, see Simple Breathing Exercises for Everyday Stress and How to Practice Mindfulness Without Overcomplicating It.

-For a complete routine, read Journaling for Mental Clarity: Benefits, Prompts, and How to Start.
+For a complete routine, read Journaling for Mental Clarity and Stress Journaling Prompts.

-Try Beginner Home Workout Guide or Better Breaks for Remote Work if your stress is tied to long sitting or screen-heavy workdays.
+Try Beginner Home Workout Guide, Better Breaks for Remote Work, or Morning Stress Reset if your stress is tied to long sitting, screens, or a difficult start to the day.

 Protect Sleep From Stress Spillover